appdesignvault/ADVProgressBar/README.md

 ADVProgressBar for iOS
 ======================

-A custom progress bar that comes in multiple colours.
+A custom progress bar that comes in multiple colors.
 It shows a display above the bar that depicts the amount of the task that has completed.
 This indication may be displayed as the whole value or its percentage.